cockpit-project/cockpit/src/tls/README.md

      reads the fingerprint from stdin, and asks systemd to start a new [cockpit-wsinstance-https@fingerprint.socket](../src/ws/cockpit-wsinstance-https@.socket.in)
      and .service pair.
- * Each instance runs in its own systemd cgroup, as another unprivileged system user `cockpit-wsinstance`.
+ * Each instance runs in its own systemd cgroup, as another unprivileged dynamic system user `cockpit-wsinstance-socket`.
  * cockpit-tls exports the client certificates to `/run/cockpit/tls/<fingerprint>` while there is at least one open connection with that certificate, i. e. as long as there is an active Cockpit session.